oVirt/ovirt-site/source/feature/networkmaintab.html.md

 **Queries for the sub tabs**

-1. Clusters - returns all the clusters the networks is attached to.
+1. Clusters - returns all the clusters the networks is attached to (VDSGroup + cluster_network)
 2. Hosts
     -   returns all the hosts the network is attached to one of their nics.
+(VDS + vds_interface)
     -   All the hosts where this network attached to the cluster but not to the host

 3. Virtual Machines